OpenShift: Architecture

 OpenShift v4 tightly controls the operating systems used.
-The "master" components have to be running Red Hat CoreOS.
-This level of control enables the cluster to support upgrades and patches of the master nodes with minimal effort.
-The worker Nodes can be running other variants of Linux or even Windows.
+The "control plane" components have to be running Red Hat CoreOS.
+This level of control enables the cluster to support upgrades and patches of the control plane nodes with minimal effort.
+The compute nodes can be running any Linux OS or even Windows.

 OpenShift introduced the concept of routes - points of traffic ingress into the Kubernetes cluster.
 The Kubernetes ingress concept was modeled after this.

 OpenShift includes other software such as application runtimes as well as infrastructure components from the Kubernetes ecosystem.
-For example, for observability needs, Prometheus, Hawkular, and Istio (and their dependencies) are included.
+For example, for observability needs, Prometheus, Fluentd, Vector, Loki, and Istio (and their dependencies) are included.
 The Red Hat branding of Istio is called Red Hat Service Mesh, and is based on an opensource project called Maistra, that aligns base Istio to the needs of opensource OpenShift.

 Products

 OpenShift Container Platform

 OpenShift Container Platform (formerly known as OpenShift Enterprise) is Red Hat's on-premises private platform as a service product, built around application containers powered by CRI-O, with orchestration and management provided by Kubernetes, on Red Hat Enterprise Linux and Red Hat Enterprise Linux CoreOS.